Assessment and exam arrangements

 Some of you will have exams and other timed assessments, others may only have coursework assignments with specified submission deadlines.

-Some exams will take place on campus in exam rooms (unless you are registered as studying online).
+Some exams will take place on campus in exam rooms.
 Other exams will take place online, either as open book exams, or with ‘proctoring’ (online invigilation) arrangements.

 Assessment support options